AI-Assisted Programming Decreases the Productivity of Experienced Developers by Increasing the Technical Debt and Maintenance Burden: Data and Methods

+In this study, we operationalize technical debt through process and outcome indicators, using rework rates, and maintenance effort, thereby connecting debt to developer behavior and organizational performance \citep{Banker2021, RamasubbuKemerer2021}.
+Specifically, \cite{Banker2021, RamasubbuKemerer2021} measure technical debt as the proportion of customized code in customer relationship management (CRM) systems that does not adhere to vendor-prescribed standards.
+Analogously, in the OSS context, we measure technical debt by the number of commit amendments (PR rework) required for a PR to satisfy repository standards, capturing the additional rework effort induced by nonconforming code.

 On GitHub, a PR is a vehicle of contribution through which contributors participate in the development process.
 A PR typically contains one or more commits and often represents a "patch" or feature addition to the project.
 Any individual can submit a PR (a request to merge their contribution into the project), which is then (peer) reviewed by the core contributors, who have write access to the source code.
 The core contributors reviewing the PR can decide to merge the PR into the main project, request modifications or, reject it.
 If modifications are requested for a PR, the author of the PR can address the comments and modification requests and re-submit the code in the form of follow-up commits for another round of review.
-This rework process continues until all issues with the code are resolved and the code can be merged, or until the idea behind the code is no longer in alignment with the project goals and the PR is rejected.
-Considering this, we can measure the amount of rework done on a PR submitted by a contributor by identifying the number of commits that are added to the PR after its initial submission.
-We use the PR rework effort measure as a proxy to determine the initial quality of code contributions submitted to the project and the maintenance-related efforts associated with the code contributions.
+This revision process continues until all issues with the code are resolved and the code can be merged, or until the idea behind the code is no longer in alignment with the project goals and the PR is rejected.
+Taking this into account, we can measure the extent of rework done on a PR submitted by a contributor by identifying the number of commits that are added to the PR after its initial submission.
+We use the PR rework measure as a proxy to determine the technical debt attributable to initial code contributions submitted to the project and the maintenance-related efforts associated with the code contributions.